 Margaret Fuller Neighborhood House (MFNH) is located in Area IV, one of the most diverse and densely populated communities in Cambridge.
-MFNH provides needed services to over 4,000 constituents and focuses on building relationships that strengthens the community, eliminate violence from the streets, and gain access to basic human service and educational needs.
+MFNH provides needed services to over 4,000 constituents and focuses on building relationships that strengthen the community, eliminate violence from the streets, and promote access to basic human service and educational needs.

-National Braille Press supports a lifetime of opportunity for blind children through braille literacy, and provides access to information that empowers blind people to actively engage in work, family, and community affairs.
+National Braille Press is a Boston-Based group committed to promoting the literacy of blind children through braille and to provide access to information that empowers blind people to actively engage in work, family, and community affairs.

 People Making a Difference (PMD) of Boston involves and engages people through meaningful, hands-on work that meets local needs by following a strong service ethic.